 - Market Order: Market orders are orders designed to be executed as quickly as possible without serious regard to current market value.
 Market orders are transactions more concerned with getting in the market at a time than at a price.

 - Stop-Loss Order: Stop loss orders work similarly to limit orders, except the goal isn’t to make the most money possible on an investment, it’s to keep investors from losing money.
 Stop-loss orders execute immediately after the stock reaches the “low’ price designated by the investor.
 If we use the same example as Limit Order, an investor holding a $10 stock might not want to let the stock go any lower than $8.
 The investor can put a stop-loss order in to automatically sell if it falls to $8.

 - Stop-Limit Order: A stop-limit order looks and acts a lot like a stop-loss order but with one major key difference.
 When the stop-loss order price is triggered, the sale of the stock is executed at market price.
 Stop-limit orders also have a price that triggers a sale, but the sale does not take place until a limit is reached.
 The idea behind a stop-limit is that an investor believes the stock will rebound, and they are willing to wait for it to rebound before they sell.
 It allows investors to maintain control over the portfolio despite a market decline.

 >> More: Best Stocks to Buy

 How to Make Money on Stocks

 There are a few ways to maximize earnings using this strategy.
-First, find stocks that pay dividends and interest- it is basically a reward from a company for holding their stock.
+First, find stocks that pay dividends- the underlying company pays out a portion of its profits to reward investors for holding their stock.

 Second, and probably most importantly, you need to be familiar with your risk tolerance and find stocks that align with your risk tolerance goals.